rsnyder/juncture-template/juncture-cheat-sheet.md

 ```
 </ve-snippet>

+For more examples visit the [carousel documentation page](https://docs.juncture-digital.org/components/image-carousel).

 ### IFrame Viewer

-The [iframe](https://docs.juncture-digital.org/components/iframe-viewer) tag allows arbitrary web pages to be embedded in an essay.
+The `iframe` tag allows arbitrary web pages to be embedded in an essay.
 The Juncture iframe viewer is a light wrapper around the standard HTML iframe that is used to embed another document within the current HTML document.

 ####
 `.mcol`